 Indeed, there is a balance.
 One fact must be stated.
 Being a better musician means you can be a better leader.
 And, it means your musicians can be better leaders, too.
 Musicianship is not simply providing a part or mimicking a recording.
 Each member of your team—in the ideal world—is leading worship and creating.
 To take away entirely the contribution of a musician’s creativity is to lose the imagio dei and settle for mechanical puppetry.
 Would you rather your music is perfectly executed or do you want people led?
 Do you want your congregation bored or engaged?

 In my book, The Six Hats of the Worship Leader, I mention one of the six hats worn by worship leaders as being the music director.
 To be an effective music director means to lead other musicians with competence.
 Using the digital tools I mentioned actually is what I suggest!
-But, leading your team to be better musicians is to teach them—no matter their level of skill—to be musical leaders of worship.
+But, leading your team to be to be better musicians is to teach them—no matter their level of skill—to be musical leaders of worship.
 When you educate them on why dynamics will work in a section and allow the them to own it, they will likely rise to the moment.
 The more ownership artists have in creating, the more inspired and motivated they are to create.
 And, the result is one which is more likely to inspire others.